denten-books/plain-text/proposal.md

 plan to rely on them to promote the book, to solicit reviews, and to engage into a dialog with my work.

-As is the case for most of my work, *Plain Text* appeals to several key audiences.
+*Plain Text* appeals to several key audiences.
 The first comprises media scholars interested in the history of media, data, and computing in the twentieth century.
 The second audience can be located in literary and textual studies, among scholars seeking to understand the impact of technology on literary theory or book history.
 Finally, the manuscript targets the broader audience of digital humanities and information science practitioners (particularly in the field of human--computer interaction) actively engaged in using and creating textual interfaces that shape contemporary reading and writing praxis.[^ln-ipam]

 There is at the moment a paucity of books that can be taught in classes like the graduate seminar "Digital Studies | Prototyping Texts," taught at the